piotrnar/gocoin/README.md

 ## Hardware

-### client & downloader
+**client** and **downloader**

-At least 4GB of system memory.
+* At least 4GB of system memory.

-64-bit architecture OS and Go compiler.
+* 64-bit architecture OS and Go compiler.

-File system where you store the database must support files larger than 4GB.
+* File system where you store the database must support files larger than 4GB.

-### wallet
+**wallet**

-This app has modest requirements and should work on any platform with a working Go (cross)compiler.
+* Should work on any platform with a working Go (cross)compiler.
 For instance: it has been successfully tested on Raspberry Pi model A.

-For security reasons, make sure to use encrypted swap file.
+* For security reasons, make sure to use encrypted swap file.
-If you decide to store your password in a file, keep it on encrypted disc.
+* If you decide to store your password in a file, keep it on encrypted disc.

 ## Software

 ### Operating System
-The software should work on any OS that has a working Go compiler.
+Having hardware requirements met, any target OS supported by your Go compiler will do.
-Currently that would be one of the following:
+Currently that can be at least one of the following:

 * Windows
 * Linux